DiedrichsenLab/MultiTaskBattery/docs/overview.rst

 The repository has the following Structure:

-| -experiment_code: Main Python classes for Experiment task
+| -MultiTaskBattery: Main Python modules and classes
 | -stimuli: Stimuli used in the experiment
 |
 | -pontine_7T: Specific Experiment (example)